dthx2710/Dolicon-Blue-Archive/src/pages/student/karin.md

   urban: D
 exSkill:
   exCost: 4
-  exText: Deals 687% (1099%) damage to the specified target.
+  ex1: Deals 687% (1099%) damage to the specified target.
 If the target is very
     large, it deals 481% additional damage.
 Bonus damage against very large targets increases to 553% at EX level 3, and 625% at EX level 5.
+normalSkill:
-normalText: Every 40 seconds, deals 223% damage to an enemy, 50% chance to inflict stun (3.1s).
+  normal1: Every 40 seconds, deals 223% damage to an enemy, 50% chance to
+    inflict stun (3.1s).
+passiveSkill:
-enhancedText: Increases attack by 14%.
+  passive1: Increases attack by 14%.
+subSkill:
-subText: Increases allies' attack by 9.1%.
+  sub1: Increases allies' attack by 9.1%.
 profile:
   height: 170
   artist: Mx2j